How does the agency work?

 How do we update availability?

-We use a free app called "Timetree" so any holiday dates etc can be input in this and will notify us so you are not put forward for anything that may clash.
+We use a system called TAGMIN so any holiday dates etc can be input in this and will notify us so you are not put forward for anything that may clash.